 The Parker Tracking System (PTS) provides full traceability of hoses installed in the field.
 The system stores data digitally, allowing it to be accessed by any device connected to the internet, including cell phones.

 This technology allows total control in the management of components and greater ease in the acquisition of items for replacement, which can be ordered directly from the workplace, ensuring agility in the exchange of parts, reduction in machine downtime and increased productivity.

-Watch this video on our latest PTS Mobile Application
+Watch this video and see our PTS Mobile application in action: